rhulse/kiosk-application-framework/README.md

 This project is an attempt to recreate the functionality of that project from scratch, using the latest version of React, and leveraging off well-maintained packages where possible, and using Te Papa's DLS as a guide.

-Some assembly will be required to get this working - you will need a developer with experience in ReactJS, although most intermidate to seniors developers should be able to work it out.
+Some assembly will be required to get this working - you will need a developer with experience in ReactJS, although most intermidate to seniors developer should be able to work it out.

 This project is released under an open MIT license for anyone to use, or to build upon.